maxramirez84/redcap-email-notifications-module/README.md

 the field, i.e. from the _REDCap Mobile App_.
 This summary includes the number of records created, who created them and in which project.

+## Installation

+This External Module is not part of the [_REDCap Repo_](https://redcap.vanderbilt.edu/consortium/modules/index.php) yet.
+Therefore, you will need to copy and paste manually the email_notifications_vX.X.X folder to the REDCap _modules_ directory, usually at:

+`/var/www/html/redcap/modules/email_notifications_vX.X.X`

+Once you have copied the folder, login _REDCap_ with an _Admin_ account and navigate to the _Control Center_.
+Then, click on the _External Modules_ link (within the _Technical / Developer Tools_ section) and after on the _Enable a module_ button.
+A popup will be open from where you will be able to enable the module.